KonstantinosChaldaiopoulos/DeepLearningPix2Pix/README.md

 ## Repository Structure
 Here are the main files in the repository and a brief explanation of their function:

-`Training-Testing-Files`: Contains files related to training and testing of the model.

 `Presentation.ipynb`: A Jupyter Notebook used for as an example of how you can execute the code.

 `Report.pdf`: A comprehensive report on the project.